aleksander-mendoza/SolomonoffLib/README.md

 (and O(n^2 log n) in a very unlikely pessimistic case) and attempts to reduce size of automaton as much as possible, without actually searching for the smallest one.
-Note that not always finding the smallest nondeterministic transducer, should not be a problem, because the NFA are often much smaller than even the smallest DFA.
+Note that not finding the smallest nondeterministic transducer, should not be a problem, because the NFA are often much smaller than even the smallest DFA.
 Moreover, thanks to glushkov's construction, all compiled automata are often in practice smaller than minimal DFA even without pseudo-minimisating them.